intel/media-delivery/doc/apt.rst

       aptly && \
     rm -rf /var/lib/apt/lists/*

-  # substituite this with other command to populate /opt/pkgs
+  # substitute this with other command to populate /opt/pkgs
   # directory with required *.deb packages
   COPY pkgs /opt/pkgs